vapolia/Svg-Samples/README.md

-# Samples for the enterprise Svg ui control for .NET8 (native) and MAUI
+# Samples for the Enterprise SVG UI control for MAUI and native platforms

-This repository holds samples and doc for the SVG control for Windows, Android, iOS and Mac.
+This repository contains samples and documentation for the SVG control on Windows, Android, iOS, and Mac.
 [More infos](https://vapolia.eu)

 [![NuGet][nuget-img]][nuget-link] ![Nuget](https://img.shields.io/nuget/dt/Vapolia.Svg)

 # SvgImage and SvgImageSource

-.net8 Maui Controls:
+.net Maui Controls:
 - `SvgImage` displays an svg
 - `SvgImageSource` displays an svg inside buttons, tabs and more.

-.net8 Native Controls (without maui):
+.net Native Controls (without maui):
 - Android: `SvgImageView` and `SvgPictureDrawable`
 - iOS and Mac:  `UISvgImageView` with support for xcode designer